Home > Computer > Computer Network for JOTI

 DHCP

-The Dynamic Host Configuration Protocol (DHCP) is used to provide configuration information to computers.
-Things such as IP address, subnet mask, default router, domain name servers, for example, can be set up.
-The client PC is set to get an address automatically, but it is the DHCP server that does all the work.
-This also allows changes to be made centrally, rather than having to visit each PC.
+Items such as IP address, subnet mask, default router, domain name servers, network time servers, and so on can be set on the server and sent to the client computer when it starts up.
+The client computer is set to get an address automatically, but it is the DHCP server that does all the work.
+This also allows changes to be made centrally, rather than having to visit each computer.